 In the event of a Fundamental Transaction (as such term is defined in the New Warrant), then the successor entity will succeed to, and be substituted for the Company, and may exercise every right and power that the Company may exercise and will assume all of its obligations under the New Warrants with the same effect as if such successor entity had been named in the warrant itself.
 If holders of Common Stock are given a choice as to the securities, cash, or property to be received in a Fundamental Transaction, then the holder shall be given the same choice as to the consideration it receives upon any exercise of the New Warrants following such Fundamental Transaction.
 In addition, the successor entity, at the request of holders of New Warrants, will be obligated to purchase any unexercised portion of the New Warrants in accordance with the terms thereof.
-Notwithstanding the foregoing, in the event of a Fundamental Transaction, the holders of the New Warrants have the right to require the Company or a successor entity to redeem the New Warrants for cash in the amount of the Black Scholes Value (as defined in the New Warrant) of the unexercised portion of the New Warrants concurrently with or within 30 days following the consummation of a Fundamental Transaction.
-However, in the event of a Fundamental Transaction which is not in our control, including a Fundamental Transaction not approved by the Company's Board, the holders of the New Warrants will only be entitled to receive from the Company or its successor entity, as of the date of consummation of such Fundamental Transaction, the same type or form of consideration (and in the same proportion), at the Black-Scholes Value of the unexercised portion of the New Warrant that is being offered and paid to the holders of Common Stock in connection with the Fundamental Transaction, whether that consideration is in the form of cash, stock or any combination of cash, and stock, or whether the holders of our Common Stock are given the choice to receive alternative forms
+Notwithstanding the foregoing, in the event of a Fundamental Transaction, the holders of the New Warrants for cash in the amount of the Black Scholes Value (as defined in the New Warrant) of the unexercised portion of the New Warrants for cash in the amount of a Fundamental Transaction.
+However, in the event of a Fundamental Transaction within so days following the consummation of a Fundamental Transaction.
+However, in the event of a Fundamental Transaction which is not in our control, including a Fundamental Transaction, the holders of the New Warrants will only be entitled to receive from the Company or its successor entity, as of the date of consummation of such Fundamental Transaction, the same type or form of consideration (and in the same proportion), at the Black-Scholes Value of the unexercised portion of the New Warrant that is being offered and paid to the holders of Common Stock are given the choice to receive alternative forms

 The Advisor Warrants have substantially the same terms as the New Warrants, except that they are immediately exercisable and expire on the five-year anniversary of the date of issuance.
-In addition, the Advisor Warrants may be exercised in a "cashless" manner if at any time after the six month anniversary of the date of issuance, there is no effective registration statement under the Securities Act for the resale of the shares of Common Stock issuable upon exercise of the Advisor Warrants.
+In addition, the Advisor Warrants may be exercised in a "cashless" manner if at any time after the six-month anniversary of the date of issuance, there is no effective registration statement under the Securities Act for the resale of the shares of Common Stock issuable upon exercise of the Advisor Warrants.

-We agreed in the Inducement Agreement to file a registration statement to register the resale of the New Warrant Shares (the "Resale Registration Statement") within 45 calendar days of February 26, 2025 (the date of the Inducement Agreement), and to use commercially reasonable efforts to have the Resale Registration Statement declared effective by the SEC and to keep such registration statement effective at all times until the Holders no longer own any New Warrants or New Warrant Shares.
+We agreed in the Inducement Agreement to file a registration statement to register the resale of the New Warrant Shares (the "Resale Registration Statement") within 45 calendar days of February 26, 2025, (the date of the Inducement Agreement) and to use commercially reasonable efforts to have the Resale Registration Statement declared effective by the SEC and to keep such registration statement effective at all times until the Holders no longer own any New Warrants or New Warrant Shares.